An Optimal Dividend Problem with Capital Injections over a Finite Horizon: On the Proof of Theorem

-By following arguments as those in Section 25 of \cite{Peskir2006} based on the superharmonic characterization of $u$, one might then prove that $b$ is the unique solution to \eqref{integralequation} among a suitable class of continuous and positive functions. \end{remark}
+By adapting arguments as those in Section 25 of Peskir and Shiryaev \cite{Peskir2006}, based on the superharmonic characterization of $u$, one might then prove that $b$ is the unique solution to \eqref{integralequation} among a suitable class of continuous and positive functions. \end{remark}

 The next result follows from \eqref{second representation of u} by expressing the expected value as an integral with respect to the probability densities of the involved processes and random variables.
 Its proof can be found in the Appendix for the sake of completeness.